john-aja/Dice-Game/README.md

 Welcome to the Dice Game App!
 This web-based application allows you to play an exciting dice game against an opponent.
 The game is developed using HTML, CSS, and JavaScript.

+## Technologies Used

+The Galaxy Explorer website is built using the following technologies:

+- **HTML**: The structure and layout of the web pages are created using HTML.

+- **CSS**: CSS is used for styling the user interface and making the website visually appealing.

+- **JavaScript**: JavaScript is responsible for the functionality of the app, handling user interactions.

 ## Gameplay

 The objective of the game is to be the first player to reach 100 points.
 Each player takes turns rolling a dice and accumulating points based on the outcome.
 The game supports two players.